MarionetteLabs/marionette-changelog-detail/README.md

 ##### childEvents callbacks no longer receives the event name as the first argument.

+CollectionViews have a `childEvents` hash, which forwards child events to callbacks on the parent view itself.
+However, the arguments passed to these callbacks were inconsistent with the normal callbacks for triggers.
+The inconsistency was due to the first argument of the callback, which for `childEvents` was the name of the event.
+In other situations the callbacks for Backbone Events don't receive the name of the event at all.
+This change makes `childEvents` arguments consistent with the arguments for any other callback.

 ##### `itemView` within a `collectionView` is now known as `childView`.